Unbabel/backend-engineering-challenge/README.md

 ```

 # Usage
+The code to calculate the moving average of an event resides inside the **main.py** file.
 To calculate the moving average delivery time, run the script with the input JSON file and window size.
 Example:
 ```bash
 python3 main.py --input_file=input.json --window_size=10